The Theatre Group at SBCC presents A FLEA IN HER EAR

 In a new adaptation by contemporary playwright David Ives, Georges Feydeau's giddy farce concerns an insurance executive named Victor Chandebise , whose wife, Raymonde, suspects him of having an affair.
 When she lays a trap for him at the disreputable Frisky Puss Hotel, with help from her friend Lucienne, who's married to a jealous Spaniard, bourgeois respectability explodes into a brouhaha involving a set of garters, a revolving bed, a missing medical prosthesis, two women in French-maid outfits and other screwball ingredients.

 Performances will be March 1-18, 2017, Thursday through Saturday @ 7:30pm, All performances have the assisted listening system available and the Garvin Theatre is wheelchair accessible.
-Ticket prices are: Friday and Saturday evening $26 general/$21 seniors/$17 students.
+Ticket prices are: Thursday evening $24 general/$19 seniors/$14 students, Friday and Saturday evening $26 general/$21 seniors/$17 students.
 The Garvin Theatre is located on the West Campus of Santa Barbara City College in the 900 block of Cliff Dr. Parking is free and near the Theatre.
 For information or reservations call the Garvin Theatre Box Office at 805-965-5935 or purchase tickets online at www.theatregroupsbcc.com.

 Event Details